anvil-works/leiningen/doc/MANAGED_DEPS.md

 1. It does not actually introduce any dependencies to your project.
-It only says, "hey leiningen, if you encounter one of these dependencies later, here are the versions that you should fall back to if the version numbers aren't explicitly specified."
+It only says, "hey leiningen, if you encounter one of these dependencies later, here are the versions that you should use instead of whatever is specified."
 2. It allows the version number to be omitted from the `:dependencies` section, for any artifact that you've listed in your `:managed-dependencies` section.
+  Directly declared versions in `:dependencies` will take precedence over managed version numbers, but versions that are pulled in transitively will not.

 Here's an example: